-PROXY ANNUAL GENERAL MEETING OF SHAREHOLDERS MAY 28, 2021 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF MERUS N.V.
+PROXY ANNUAL GENERAL MEETING OF SHAREHOLDERS MAY 26, 2023 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF MERUS N.V.

-The undersigned hereby appoints each member of Merus N.V.'s board of directors as well as Paul van der Bijl, civil law notary, and Sanne Mesu, deputy civil law notary, working with NautaDutilh N.V., Merus N.V.'s Dutch legal counsel, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Merus N.V. which the undersigned is entitled to vote at the Annual General Meeting of Shareholders of Merus N.V to be held, which in view of the COVID-19 pandemic caused by the novel coronavirus and in order to protect the health and safety of our shareholders, our directors and others involved in the meeting, will be a completely virtual meeting which will be conducted via live webcast (www.virtualshareholdermeeting.com/MRUS2021) on Friday May 28, 2021 at 15:00 (3:00 p.m.)
-Central European Summer Time or any adjournment thereof, with all powers which the undersigned would possess if present at the Annual General Meeting of Shareholders.
+The undersigned hereby appoints each member of Merus N.V.'s board of directors Peter B. Silverman as well as Paul van der Bijl, civil law notary, and Sanne Mesu, deputy civil law notary, working with NautaDutilh N.V., Merus N.V.'s Dutch legal counsel, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Merus N.V. which the undersigned is entitled to vote at the Annual General Meeting of Shareholders of Merus N.V. to be held at 15:00 (3:00) p.m.
+Central European Summer Time on Friday, May 26, 2023, at the offices of NautaDutilh N.V. (address: Beethovenstraat 400, 1082 PR Amsterdam, the Netherlands), or any adjournment thereof, with all powers which the undersigned would possess if present at the Annual General Meeting of Shareholders.